 - 'Fragrant Pink' has small pink flower clusters with a sweet fragrance that is especially obvious on warm winter days.

 - 'Francis Eugene Phillips' is highly sought after for ornamental fringed foliage and its ruffled pink flowers.

 - 'Rebel Yell' has white flowers with red blotches and prominent stamens.

 - 'Sea Foam' has perfect looking white flowers with a crisp form.

 - 'Yuletide' features red blooms on a compact, four-foot-tall shrub.

 Common Pests/ Diseases

 If your camellia develops yellow leaves, this can be due to a couple of causes.
 First, inspect the undersides of leaves for tea scale, an insect pest that feeds on leaf juices.
 Although the leaves will appear yellow on top, the undersides will look white or fuzzy.
 Treat tea scale with horticultural oil.
 An iron deficiency can also cause yellow leaves.
 Test your soil, and feed your camellias with an iron supplement if needed.

+This is an excellent flowering shrub for shrub borders, backgrounds, and loose hedges.
 In large gardens, place camellias as anchor points along the garden path.
-Use the camellia as an espalier specimen, where you train the shrub to grow flat against a fence or wall.
+Use the camellia as an espalier specimen—training the shrub to grow flat against a fence or wall.
 Pair camellias with azaleas for continuous blooms from winter through late spring.
 Plant a blooming blanket of pansies under camellias.
 Coordinate camellia blooms with complementary or contrasting spring bulbs, such as crocus or Virginia bluebells.